Credit Score for Apartments: Complete Guide to Rental Checks

 5. Get a Guarantor

-A guarantor with good credit backs your lease.
+A backer with good credit signs on for your lease.
 Parents often do this for young renters.

-The landlord then looks at the guarantor's money, not just yours.
+The landlord then looks at the backer's money, not just yours.

 6. Show Job Stability

-Being at the same job for 2+ years shows you're reliable.
-This helps even if your credit has past problems.
+Staying at the same job for 2+ years shows you're steady.
+This helps even if your credit has past issues.

 7. Write a Letter